COVID-19: Antibody Testing

 Antibodies (also called immunoglobulins) are proteins made by the immune system.
 Their job is to recognize and get rid of germs.
 They're made after a person has been infected by a germ, or has been vaccinated against that germ.
 Usually, antibodies stay in our bodies in case we have to fight the same germ again.

 Antibody testing lets doctors look for antibodies in blood.

-An antibody blood test for coronavirus (COVID-19) uses a small blood sample.
+An antibody blood test for COVID-19 uses a small blood sample.
 Sometimes the test can be done with a "fingerstick," using a tiny needle (or lancet) to collect the blood from a fingertip.

-Who Should Get an Antibody Test for Coronavirus (COVID-19)?
+Who Should Get an Antibody Test for COVID-19?

 Antibody testing isn't recommended for most people because:

-- The tests can't tell if a person is infected with coronavirus on the day they are tested.
+- The tests can't tell if a person is infected on the day they are tested.

 - It isn't clear how to interpret the results of an antibody test:

-Talk to your doctor to see if antibody testing for coronavirus (COVID-19) is right for you or your children.
+Talk to your doctor to see if antibody testing for COVID-19 is right for you or your children.